Grisou13/travel-log-app/docs/screens.md

 From a ui percpective an icon or something to show the user we can do that would've been great.

 # 3.1 Add a new place

+You can click on the map to add a place if you can't find anything from the text input!

 Navigation here is a bit weird because you are re-routed to a route with no background.